MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.md

 Contoso bike repair schedules repair services for their customers.
 To facilitate this process, Contoso needs to bring together the following information:

-- Geographical locations where they offer their services.
+- Geographical locations where they need to offer their services.
 - The personnel and equipment they need to perform those services.
 - The types of bike repair services they offer.
 - Work hours during which they perform their services.